Corporate Social Responsibility

 OTR works in schools, colleges and youth clubs to promote good mental health and provide tips and tricks to look after young people's wellbeing.
 One of OTR's projects is The Resilience Lab, a stress-busting group workshop which shares guidance on how to deal with life's ups and downs.
 OTR also provides specialist support for anyone identifying as LGBTQ+ and young people experiencing bullying, self-harm or wanting to campaign against mental health stigma.

-Simon East, Heidi Bateman, Charlotte Haskins, Elizabeth Metcalfe, Katie Lane and Sue Richardson are all part of Meade King’s Charity Committee.
+Simon East, Heidi Bateman, Charlotte Haskins, Katie Lane and Sue Richardson are all part of Meade King’s Charity Committee.
 The Charity Committee's role is to come up with all sorts of creative ideas and events to raise money for our chosen charities.

 We've got big plans this year - three of our team have completed a 15,000ft sky dive and we've also done Tough Mudder.
 Someone ran the London Marathon and we've been doing all our usual fundraising activities such as bake sales, sweepstakes and monthly dress down days.